MarcDrexler/3Commas.BulkEditor/README.md

 # 3Commas.BulkEditor

-This unofficial tool allows you to bulk edit deals and DCA bots (simple & composite) of multiple 3Commas Accounts
+This unofficial tool allows you to bulk edit deals and bots (DCA & Grid) of multiple 3Commas Accounts

 ## Technical description